guybrush77/rapidobj/README.md

 The install command will copy the files to well defined system directories.
 Note that this command will likely require administrative access.

-The only remaining step is to find the RapidObj package from inside your own CMakeLists.txt file and link against it.
+The only remaining step is to find the rapidobj package from inside your own CMakeLists.txt file and link against it.
 For example:

 ```cmake
 add_executable(my_app my_src.cpp)